 Contact paper is a great choice for those who want to mimc the look of an expensive finish without having to splurge.
 Poppytalk amplified their Docksta table from Ikea with the marble finish, creating a more modern look.

 14. Malm Headboard

 We always come back to this DIY project.
 The team at Sugar and Cloth really transformed their Malm headboard from Ikea with easy sticky wood strips to create a more rustic finish.
-The sticky wood adds diversity, so you can mix up your patterns how you see fit.
+The sticky wood adds diversity, so when you try this Ikea hack yourself, you can mix up your patterns how you see fit.